Southernmost point Key West

 Advertising

-Located in historic Mallory Square, in the middle of the tourist district of Key West, the aquarium hosts an array of ocean creatures to observe including jellyfish, sharks, reef fish, conch and sea cucumbers.
-Kids can get up-close-and-personal with sea stars, sea urchin, and horseshoe crabs at the touch tanks and the entire family will love learning about the resident sea turtles on the Sea Turtle Conservation Tour too see what the aquarium is doing to protect the species in the wild.
+Located in historic Mallory Square, in the middle of Key West's tourist district, the aquarium hosts an array of ocean creatures to observe, including jellyfish, sharks, reef fish, conch, and sea cucumbers.
+Kids can get up close and personal with sea stars, sea urchins, and horseshoe crabs at the touch tanks, and the entire family will love learning about the resident sea turtles on the Sea Turtle Conservation Tour to see what the aquarium is doing to protect the species in the wild.

 Recommended